What is Absconding?

 Absconding in the workplace refers to an employee leaving their job without giving prior notice to their employer or completing their assigned tasks or duties.
 This is a form of abandonment of the job or a breach of the employee’s contract with the employer.

 Absconding can have severe consequences for both the employee and the employer.
-For the employee, it may lead to their employment termination and may also impact their future employment opportunities as it can leave a negative mark on their work record.
-For the employer, it can cause disruptions to the workflow and may result in financial losses if the employee is handling important projects or tasks.
+For the employees, it may lead to their employment termination and may also impact their future employment opportunities as it can leave a negative mark on their work record.

 What are the reasons for absconding?